 Frequently Asked Questions

 UH Energy will review your application to ensure that you satisfy the minimum requirements to register.
-For Badge 1, this means that you should either be:
+For initial Badges, this means that you should either be:

 - An Industry Professional - Priority is given to applicants from within the energy sector, with experience in upstream oil and gas operations